lispjnn/RickAndMorty/README.md

-# Rick and Morty Character Feed
+# Rick and Morty Submission

-This project showcases a character feed from the *Rick and Morty* API, utilizing React for a dynamic user experience.
+This project showcases characters from the *Rick and Morty* API.

 ## Getting Started